akihikodaki/dts/test_plans/iavf_fdir_test_plan.rst

-   profile 0 and profile 1 are default profile for specific packet. we design case with 2*100G card, so 110 profiles can be used for vf. if we use 4*25G card, only 94 profiles can be used for vf.
+   profile 0 and profile 1 are default profile for specific packet. we design case with 2*100G card, so 110 profiles can be used for vf. if we use 4*25G card, only 94 profiles can be used for vf. if card is chapman beach 100g*2, one pf port equals a general 100g*2 card,so 118 profiles can be used for vf

 4. send matched packets to vf 12, the packets are redirected to the expected queue.